lucianonooijen/Personal-Website/content/recruiters.md

 * Contributions to _open-source/free software projects_ of companies
 * _Startups_ where software is the main focus

-_I am open to both greenfield and brownfield projects, with no strong preference_
+_I am open to both greenfield and brownfield projects, with no preference._

 #### Team and mindset